Cautious Optimism in Commercial Real Estate Capital Markets

 Capital markets activity has continued

-Reviewing current conditions, panelists agreed that the capital markets have been very active because of low interest rates and favorable spreads.
+Upon reviewing current conditions, panelists agreed that the capital markets have been very active because of low interest rates and favorable spreads.
 KBREC has been engaging with its asset management clients and pursuing numerous new originations.

 If a property lacks a grocery store anchor, mortgage brokers must be resourceful and turn over every stone.
 For example, one firm recently closed a $24 million shopping center transaction in which the lender was a tenant in the property.